RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/slack.md

 ---
 > 👍
 >
-> The Slack integration is available on the [Starter](https://www.revenuecat.com/pricing) plan.
+> The Slack integration is available to all users signed up after September '23, the legacy Starter and Pro plans, and Enterprise plans.
+If you're on a legacy Free plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

 RevenueCat can send you Slack message to a channel any time an event happens in your app.
 This lets you keep a close pulse on your app and celebrate those money making moments!